ignabelitzky/simple-calculator/README.md

 * Module (%)

 ## Getting Started
-This simple calculater could be open with any C++ compiler.
+This simple calculator could be open with any C++ compiler.
 I create this software using Visual Studio Community 2019.

 ### Prerequisites
 You only need a C++ Compiler.